-The advantages of inductive sensors are that they work without any mechanical contact, with large measurement ranges from mm to m, high precision, and in many different environments with different temperatures or other environmental conditions like humidity or vibrations - challenging environments that can be commonly found in the industrial production environment (Hering et al. 2018, p.
+The advantages of inductive sensors are that they work without any mechanical contact, can handle large measurement ranges from mm to m, have high precision, and can work in many different environments with extreme temperatures or other environmental conditions, such as high humidity or the presence of vibrations—challenging conditions that can commonly be found in the industrial production environment (Hering et al. 2018, p.
 30).

 Figure 5-9: Inductive proximity switch.